umdenes100/ENES100ArduinoLibrary/README.md

  * `FIRE`
  * `WATER`

 (As with all `code samples` in this document, these are case sensitive.)
-The third argument is the ID number of the marker that your team will be using.
+The third argument is the ID number of the aruco marker that your team will be using.
 The fourth argument is your serial transmit pin.
 The fifth argument is your serial receive pin.

 The `begin()` method returns a `bool` to indicate if the Vision System received your request to start the mission.
 You can use this return value to make your OSV wait for affirmative communication before starting.